 ABOUT MY SOURCE

 Born in Kolomiya, his father was a deputy mayor and his mother worked at a bank.
 He displayed early signs of intelligence, excelling in school and graduating at the top of his class.
-In 1975, a friend of his got him a Beatles record and he started the first rock band in his town, playing for 5 years at the University… songs about Lenin and the Communist Party.
+In 1975, a friend gave him a Beatles record, and he started the first rock band in his town, playing for 5 years at the University… songs about Lenin and the Communist Party.

 "I wanted to be a spy since I was 10, maybe," he says.
 But first he had to get higher education and join the Communist Party.
 He quickly adds, "I never believed in Communism.
 The thing is - KGB officers were 100% Communists but KGB was very independent, it was a “state inside a state”.
 Communism is a dead-end project because if there’s no competition, there’s no quality and there’s no progress.”

 He was then recruited by Chernovtsy, Regional KGB Department (2nd,counterintelligence division) and he states that it changed his personality a lot, “First, it gave me power”.

 We will be discussing more personal aspects of my source shortly.
 I’m interested in who he is, what exactly changed and how did this effect his work in the KGB and how does it effect his life now, as he seeks political asylum in the U.S., to start a new life.

 Above: My source in Kolomiya, Soviet Union, 1976.

 Uzbekistan and Turkmenistan still imprison dissidents in psychiatric hospitals.
 As a part of their stunning mutlimedia retrospective on the Soviet Union, RFE/RL reports on the Soviet roots of such a despicable practice.